 The Chennakeshava Temple, Somanathapura

-A day’s visit to these temples gives one just enough time to have little more than a cursory look at these unparalleled pieces of art, and we wished we could savour them at a more leisurely pace.
+A day’s visit to these temples gives one just enough time to have little more than a cursory look at these exquisite pieces of art, and we wished we could savour them at a more leisurely pace.